Dan-Muchiri/Bazuu-fitness_React-Flask/README.md

 ## About

 Bazuu Fitness allows users to create personalized fitness profiles, track their daily workouts, monitor their calorie intake, and set customizable fitness goals.
 Whether you're a beginner looking to kickstart your fitness journey or an experienced athlete aiming to reach new milestones, Bazuu Fitness has everything you need to succeed.

+## Deployment

+This site is deployed on [Render](https://bazuu-fitness.onrender.com), a modern platform for building and hosting web applications.

 ## Technologies Used